Interested in becoming a Psychologist but not sure what the job involves?

 As Micah explains, “With myself, I did a lot of training in ADHD and anger issues in boys and what depression may look like in teenagers.
 You may not orientate yourself with these kinds of training if you want to work with older couples or elderly people.
 Even having a plan earlier on of what you enjoy doing might lead to a better job prospect into the field.”

-According to Job Outlook, the annual salary for a fully registered psychologist is $96,000+ with a very strong future growth and very high skill level rating.
+According to Labour Market Insights, the annual salary for a fully registered psychologist is $107000+ with a strong future growth and very high skill level rating.

 Best Thing & Worst Thing